Clock Skew Compensation Algorithm Immune to Floating-Point Precision Loss: Clock Models

 Without loss of generality, we confine our discussions to a network with one head node and one sensor node in this letter, where we describe the hardware clock $T$ of the sensor node with respect to the reference clock $t$ of the head node using the first-order affine clock model \cite{rajan11:_joint}:

-where $\epsilon{\in}\mathbb{R}$ and $\theta{\in}\mathbb{R}$ denote the clock skew and offset, respectively; $(1+\epsilon_{i}){\in}\mathbb{R}_{+}$ in \eqref{eq:hardware_clock_model} is also called \textit{clock frequency ratio} in the literature.
+where $\epsilon{\in}\mathbb{R}$ and $\theta{\in}\mathbb{R}$ denote the clock skew and offset, respectively; $(1+\epsilon){\in}\mathbb{R}_{+}$ in \eqref{eq:hardware_clock_model} is also called \textit{clock frequency ratio} in the literature.
 Because we focus on the clock skew compensation, we simplify \eqref{eq:hardware_clock_model} by setting $\theta$ to 0 as follows:

+Because our proposal in this paper compensates for the clock skew only (equivalently clock frequency ratio), it is different from ratio-based schemes like ratio-based time synchronization protocol (RSP)~\cite{sheu08:_ratio} compensating both clock skew and clock offset.
 Note that the time synchronization schemes based on the reverse two-way message exchange proposed in \cite{Kim:17-1} are based on the offset-free clock model of \eqref{eq:hardware_clock_model_wo_offset}, where the clock offset is independently compensated for at the head node, while the sensor node only synchronizes the frequency of its logical clock to that of the reference clock.

 Compensating for the clock skew from the hardware clock $T$ in \eqref{eq:hardware_clock_model_wo_offset}, we can obtain the logical clock $\hat{t}$ of the sensor node---i.e., the estimation of the reference clock $t$ given the hardware clock $T$---as follows: For $t_{i}{<}t{\leq}t_{i+1}~(i{=}0,1,{\ldots})$,